lusee-night/luseepy/README.md

 ## Environment variables

-Among others, the following environment variables are set up by the `setup_env.sh` script:
+User is expected to set up the following environment variables:

  * `LUSEEPY_PATH` -- path to the luseepy checkout
+ * `LUSEEOPSIM_PATH` -- path to the lusee opsim package (if used).
+ * `LUSEE_DRIVE_DIR` -- path to the checkout of the LuSEE-Night Google Drive

+The following environment variables are set up by the `setup_env.sh` script:

  * `LUSEE_IMAGE` -- docker image that has everything to run lusee
- * `LUSEE_DRIVE_DIR` -- path to the checkout of the LuSEE-Night Google Drive

 ## Singularity